arunvl88/Zero-Trust-Kubernetes/README.md

 ## 7. Adding Kubernetes Repository and Installing Packages:

 * These commands add the official Kubernetes repository and download the GPG key to verify the authenticity of Kubernetes packages.
 The steps might differ slightly depending on your chosen Kubernetes provider (here, Google Kubernetes Engine - GKE).
 Refer to the official documentation for your specific provider for exact commands.
+* `curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.28/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg` (45): Downloads the GPG key to verify the authenticity of Kubernetes packages.
+* `echo 'deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.28/deb/ /' | sudo tee /etc/apt/sources.list.d/kubernetes.list` (46): Adds the official Kubernetes repository to your system's package sources list.
-* `sudo apt update` (34): Updates the package lists to include Kubernetes packages after adding the new repository. sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1 (35): Installs the required Kubernetes packages: kubeadm (not needed on worker nodes,
+* `sudo apt update` (47, 51): Updates the package lists to include Kubernetes packages after adding the new repository.
+* `sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1` (52): Installs the required Kubernetes packages: kubeadm (for initializing the Kubernetes control plane), kubelet (for running containers on the node), and kubectl (for managing the Kubernetes cluster).